sky-write/sky-write.github.io/docs/_posts/2021-12-03-minimum-viable-product.markdown

 The Settings fragment is not implemented but in the future the user can change the settings such as theme and how frequently to update the messages.

 ## User Stories ##
-The following three user stories have been implemented in the Minumum Viable Product (MVP):
+The following three user stories have been implemented in the Minimum Viable Product (MVP):

 1. As a user, I want to use this app on my Android device.
 2. As a user, I want to save pictures of AR messages, so that I can view them later.